yugabyte/yugabyte-db/docs/content/latest/benchmark/ycsb-ycql.md

 {{< /note >}}

 ## Overview

-This uses the YCQL binding to run the YCSB benchmark.
+This uses a new YCQL-specific binding to test the YCQL API using the YCSB benchmark.

 ## Running the benchmark